yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-026_Uppercase_Characters_In_New_Password.md

-# TC-026 - Verify that the New Password field accepts uppercase letters
+# TC-026 - Verify if the New Password field only accepts uppercase letters

 ## Test Steps
 1. Navigate to the "Forgot Password" form